MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/permissions.md

 ### Set service connection project permissions

-You can chare a service connection across multiple projects.
+You can share a service connection across multiple projects.
 Project permissions control which projects can use the service connection.
 By default, service connections aren't shared with any other projects.

-* Only the organization-level administrators from User permissions can share the service connection with other projects.
+* Only the organization-level administrators from user permissions can share the service connection with other projects.
 * The user who's sharing the service connection with a project must have at least Create service connection permission in the target project.
 * The user who shares the service connection with a project becomes the project-level Administrator for that service connection.
 The project-level inheritance is set to on in the target project.
 * The service connection name is appended with the project name and it can be renamed in the target project scope.